 In March 2002, OCFA implemented a workers' compensation self-insurance program.
 A separate fund called Fund 190: Self Insurance was established in May 2003 to track funding and expenditures for workers' compensation claims liability.
 The funding sources include revenue from the General Fund and interest earnings.
-The required funding levels are determined by an independent actuarial study.
-As of June 30, 2019, OCFA's total workers' compensation liability is \$86.3 million.
-Although the workers' compensation program represents a large liability for OCFA, it is important to note that it is a fully-funded liability.
-OCFA has \$97.7 million set-aside in reserves to pay this liability as the various medical claims and bills become due, reflecting a funding surplus of \$11.4 million.
+The Fiscal Year 2020-21 Budget includes \$100.4 million set-aside in reserves to pay this liability as the various medical claims and bills become due.
+However, based on the 2020 Actuarial Study, OCFA's total workers' compensation liability is \$103.9 million as of June 30, 2020.
+Therefore, staff will be recommending for Board approval a \$3.9 million mid-year budget adjustment to fully fund the Workers Compensation Fund.

-The outstanding liability reflected in the above chart reflects the fact that although the entire future cost of claims are recorded in the year of injury, the actual payment of that claim does not occur immediately.
-The cash flow payments for many workers' compensation cases occur slowly over time; therefore, it is a natural occurrence that the unpaid liability for a self-insured system will grow as the unpaid liabilities stack on top of each other over the years (as demonstrated by the color-coding of the FY 18/19 bar in the above chart).
+The outstanding liability reflected in the above chart reflects the fact that although the entire future cost of claims is recorded in the year of injury, the actual payment of that claim does not occur immediately.
+The cash flow payments for many workers' compensation cases occur slowly over time; therefore, it is a natural occurrence that the unpaid liability for a self-insured system will grow as the unpaid liabilities stack on top of each other over the years (as demonstrated by the color-coding of the FY 19/20 bar in the above chart).
 Upon maturity of a self-insured system, the amount of unpaid liability should level out (as demonstrated in the above chart in the most recent years), and continued increases at that point in time are more likely driven by other forces, such as increased medical costs, increased claim activity, legislative changes and case law.